 - soft cheeses

-For people with MC, doctors may recommend a low-fiber diet to help manage diarrhea.
+Doctors may recommend a low fiber diet to help manage diarrhea for people with MC.
 Fiber aids the passage of food through the digestive symptom.
-In some people, a low-fiber diet may help relieve symptoms of diarrhea during an episode of MC.
+In some people, a low fiber diet

 Foods that are high in fiber include: